mpagli/Agree-to-Disagree/README.md

 # Agree-to-Disagree
-Repo for the paper: "Agree to Disagree: Diversity through Disagreement for Better Transferability"
+Repository for the paper: "Agree to Disagree: Diversity through Disagreement for Better Transferability"

 ## Reproducing our results